KarlOfDuty/RoleBoi/README.md

   presence-text: "Discord"

   # Log all console output to a file, can be overridden using command line arguments.
 Set to "" to disable.
-  # When running the bot as a service this will be set to "/var/log/muteboi/muteboi.log" by the service.
+  # When running the bot as a service this will be set to "/var/log/roleboi/roleboi.log" by the service.
   # The log file will still log all log levels regardless of the console log level setting.
   log-file: ""

-  # Path to where sqlite database file is saved.
+  # Path to where the sqlite database file is saved.
+  # When running the bot as a service this will be set to "/var/lib/roleboi/roleboi.db" by the service.
   database-file: "./roleboi.db"
 ```